dotGiff/pingpong/README.md

 * I built this over a weekend from memory, so I'm sure I got a business rule or two wrong.
 * I haven't deployed it, so it isn't actually integrated with Slack yet.
 * I've only interacted with the code through phpunit.
+* The test suite should define all relevant features of the app.

 ### How to run locally
 1. Clone repository